Frequently Asked Questions

 Essential oil usage

-What are essential oils?
+What is essential oil?

 Essential oils are natural substances extracted from flowers, leaves, fruit peels, seeds, wood core, roots, bark, tree resin, and other parts of plants, containing active ingredients at high concentrations.
 These are volatile aromatic substances with highly concentrated active compounds.